Feeding Recommendations for Pregnant Cats

 Provide Kitten Mush with Kitten Milk Replacer at 4-5 Weeks

-Starting at around 4 or 5 weeks of age, kittens will begin to show an interest in solid food, imitating their mothers by experimenting with whatever food they are eating.
-When owners notice that the kittens have begun to try solid food, they can create kitten mush by blending a high quality food formulated for kittens in the blender with a combination of hot water and liquid kitten milk replacer to the consistency of baby food (when served, the mush should be warm but not hot).
+Starting at around 4 or 5 weeks of age, kittens will begin to show an interest in solid food, imitating their mothers by experimenting with whatever food the mom cat is eating.
+When you notice that the kittens have begun to try solid food, you can make kitten mush by blending a high-quality food formulated for kittens with hot water and liquid kitten milk replacer to the consistency of baby food (when served, the mush should be warm but not hot).
 Initially, kitten mush should be provided 4 times daily, and the mother cat may eat some of the kitten mush as well.

 When making kitten mush, the milk replacer and water can be decreased by increments each week before blending so that when the kittens are about 8 weeks old, they are eating solid food on its own.
 Remove bowls of mush after the kittens eat – don’t leave leftovers lying around.

-During weaning, the amount of kitten food offered to the queen can also be decreased, and the amount of adult food increased, until she is eating only adult food.
+During weaning, the amount of kitten food offered to the mother cat can also be decreased and the amount of adult food increased until she is eating only adult food.